DirkPersky/typo3-initial-layout-bs4/README.md

 };
 ```

-If you need different libraries which are not places in the `/asses/js` Folder you can add this to the npmModules list
+If you need different libraries which are not placed in the `/asses/js` Folder you can add this to the npmModules list
 ```
 var npmModules = [
   'node_modules/tether/dist/js/tether.min.js', // Needed for Bootstrap 4